Narrator: I'm the narrator.

 - Rei tries to be this but is rebuffed by Asuka.
 However, the two of them do converse "behind the scenes" about certain issues.

 - Played with in Pinkie Tales, where only Pinkie herself regularly speaks to the narrator of the episode, though whether this is because she's actually the only one that can hear him/her or if the others can hear them, but are just staying in character isn't made completely clear.

 - In the Kingdom Hearts fanfic Those Lacking Spines, the narrator takes on two forms; as the actual writer of the literature (with a habit of torturing Vexen), and as in the slightly-crazy fan of one of the protagonists, namely, Xaldin.

-- Rocky Horror Picture Show.
-The narrator comes awfully close to this, dancing with the rest of the cast.
-The stage version plays the Trope straight.
+- The Rocky Horror Picture Show: The narrator comes awfully close to this, dancing with the rest of the cast.
+The stage version plays the trope straight.

-- In the Brendan Fraser live-action movie of George of the Jungle, the narrator is an active and slightly malignant force.
-At one point a Mook picks a fight with him over his insulting description, to which the narrator responds by rewinding the movie just to taunt him.
-(The mook's comrade then asks, "Did you just argue with the narrator?")
+- In the Brendan Fraser live-action movie of George of the Jungle, the narrator is an active (and occasionally malignant) force.
+At one point, a Mook picks a fight with him over his insulting description of them, to which the narrator responds by rewinding the movie just to taunt him.
+(The mook's comrade then asks, "Were you just fighting with the narrator?"
+Followed by "Well, he started it."
+"Did not!"
+"Did too!")
 The sequel has the narrator reach in and pick up a villain who annoyed him, a Deus ex Machina resolution to a plotline.

 - "Charles Dickens" (actually Gonzo) is the narrator in The Muppet Christmas Carol, and is usually in or near the scene in question when it happens.
 Rizzo finds this a bit hard to believe, which leads to the following exchange outside Scrooge's house: